When it comes to Greece, most people think of just one thing: “islands”.

 And that some of the most interesting sights are actually on the mainland?

-Of course, I’m not going to say anything bad about the Greek islands, which are perfect for a beach-focused holiday.
-I once went island hopping in Greece and it was great!
+Of course, I won’t say anything bad about the Greek islands, which are perfect for a beach-focused holiday.
+I once went island hopping in Greece and it was amazing!

-But a trip through Greece gives a more complete experience, as I realized when I went on a road trip through the Peloponnese.
+However, the Greek mainland can give a more complete experience, as I realized when I traveled through the Peloponnese.

-This region has its share of great coastlines and beaches to be sure, but the Peloponnese also has millenia of history to uncover and so many authentic towns to visit.
-Compared to the hit island destinations of Santorini or Mykonos, to me this part of Greece felt much more like a discovery.
+This region has its share of great coastlines and beaches, but the Peloponnese also has millenia of history to uncover and so many authentic towns to visit.
+Compared to the hit island destinations of Santorini or Mykonos, this part of Greece felt much more like a discovery to me.

-But equally, I loved swimming in crystal clear waters with near-tropical temperatures, having scenic drives through windy mountain passes, and eating far too much Moussaka, Tzatziki, and other delightful dishes.
+But equally, I loved swimming in crystal clear waters with near-tropical temperatures, taking scenic drives through windy mountain passes, and eating far too much Moussaka, Tzatziki, and other delightful Greece dishes.

 - The delightful coastal town of Nafplio